Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • informing employees about the conditions in which they work, etc.

-• safety and security of the conditions in which they work;
+• the safety and security of the conditions in which they work;

-When hiring a job, a person has every right to demand information from his employer about the level of risk and potential (or real) harmful factors in the process of work.
-Even if it concerns the banal being at the computer screen.
+When hiring, a person has every right to demand from his employer information about the level of risk and potential (or real) harmful factors in the process of work.
+Even if it concerns the banal presence at the computer screen.

-If the employer ignores this right and does not voice the information to the employee, he can contact the state supervision authority.
+If the employer ignores this right and does not disclose information to the employee, he may apply to the state supervision body.
 The very fact of such an appeal already means for the employer a fine of 80 thousand rubles and the requirement for an urgent special assessment of working conditions.
-If the order of the state supervision is left unattended, the organization is threatened with suspension of activities for up to 90 calendar days.
+If the order of state supervision is ignored, the organization faces a suspension of activities for up to 90 calendar days.

-SOUT results: what to do with the test results?
+SOUT results: what to do with the results of the check?

-Based on the assessment results, harmful factors can be:
+As a result of the assessment, harmful factors can be:

 • Not identified at all.
-In this case, the workplace can be declared to the Labor Inspectorate.
-Since the working conditions at this place comply with labor protection standards, it means that there is no need to check this place in the future.
+In this case, the workplace can be declared at the Labor Inspectorate.
+Since the working conditions at this place comply with labor protection standards, it means that it is not necessary to carry out an inspection of this place in the future.
 If in the next 5 years the employer does not reorganize the workplace, then he will not need an unscheduled SOUT.
 The declaration will be automatically renewed.

-• installed and classified in a proper way Then the validity period of the SAUT is 5 years.
-But the law does not allow for interruptions in inspections.
-Therefore, after five years, the employer must already have the results of a mandatory AWP (certification).
-Workplace certification is, in its essence, the same procedure as SOUT, only under a different name.
-If the employer conducted the AWP no later than 01.01.2014, then he is allowed not to do any checks until the expiration of the certification.
+• installed and classified properly Then the validity period of the SOUT is 5 years.
+But the law does not allow interruptions in checks.
+Therefore, after five years, the employer must already have the results of a mandatory AWP (attestation).
+Certification of the workplace is, in its meaning, the same procedure as the SOUT, only under a different name.
+If the employer conducted the AWP no later than 01/01/2014, then he is allowed not to do any checks until the expiration of the certification.

 Any employer may have reasons for an extraordinary assessment.
-In such cases, the frequency of the SAUT is shifted, and the organization has the right to assess the work within two time intervals: six months and a year.
+In such cases, the frequency of the SOUT is shifted, and the organization has the right to evaluate labor within two time intervals: six months and a year.

 What to do at the end of the special assessment